krh5058/aar17_XXXX/ReadMe.txt

 	- Displays formatted text on window pointer monitor.w.

 stepup
-	- Adds to the value of misc.step, if it has not reached the maximum step for exp.cond.
-Output of 1 means a step was successfully executed, otherwise a value of 0 is produced.
+	- Adds an increment from misc.Z.

 stepdown
-	- Subtracts from the value of misc.step, if it has not reached the minimum step for exp.cond (0).
+	- Subtracts an increment from misc.Z, if it has not reached a value of 0.
 Output of 1 means a step was successfully executed, otherwise a value of 0 is produced.

 stopcount
+	- Only begins after the number of trials has reached exp.go_hold.
+	- If exp.go_hold is reached, misc.Z is initiated by using running mean of RT.
+If no mean RT, then exp.dur1/1000 is set as misc.Z
 	- Evaluates a randomly generated value against the designated stop threshold (exp.stopthresh).
 If it surpasses the threshold, then the misc.stop counter is added upon.
 If this counter becomes larger than exp.stop_max, then the counter is reset to 0.
 Output of 1 means the stop counter was successfully added upon, otherwise a value of 0 is produced.

 cycle